JakobLycken/strategysynthesiser/README.md

-# Strategy Synthesis for Multi-Agent Games ofImperfect Information
+# Strategy Synthesis for Multi-Agent Games of Imperfect Information

 Authors: Jakob Lycken and Simon Westerlund